kanjieater/SubPlz/readme.md

 Generate accurate subtitles from audio, align existing subs to videos, generate your own Kindle's Immersion Reading like audiobook subs.

+This tool allows you to:
+- Use AI models to generate subtitles from only audio, then match the subtitles to an accurate text like an ebook
+- Sync existing subs using AI to detect where content from the sub is spoken
+- Generate subtitles for videos with without needing any existing subtitles
+- Generate Alass aligned subs for directories, automatically extracting embedded subs for timeing
+- Rename and/or copy files to other language extensions (sub1.ja.srt -> sub1.en.srt)

-This tool allows you to use AI models to generate subtitles from only audio, then match the subtitles to an accurate text, like a book.
-It supports syncronizing existing subs as well.
-Soon, You can also just generate subtitles for videos with it, without needing any existing subtitles.
-Currently I am only developing this tool for Japanese use, though rumor has it, the `language` flag can be used for other languages too.
+Currently I am only developing this tool for Japanese use, though rumor has it, the `lang` flag can be used for other languages too.

 It requires a modern GPU with decent VRAM, CPU, and RAM.
 There's also a community built Google Colab notebook available on discord.

-Current State:
+Current State of SubPlz alignments:
-- The subtitle timings will be 99.99% accurate for most intended use cases.
+- The subtitle timings will be 98% accurate for most intended use cases
-- The timings will be mostly accurate, but may come late or leave early.
+- The timings will be mostly accurate, but may come late or leave early
-- Occassionally, non-spoken things like sound effects in subtitles will be combined with other lines
+- Occassionally, non-spoken things like character names at the start of a line or sound effects in subtitles will be combined with other lines
+- Theme songs might throw subs off time, but will auto-recover almost immediately after
 - Known Issues: RAM usage.
 5+ hr audiobooks can take more than 12 GB of RAM.
 I can't run a 19 hr one with 48GB of RAM.
 The current work around is to use an epub + chaptered m4b audiobook.
 Then we can automatically split the ebook text and audiobook chapters to sync in smaller chunks accurately.
 Alternatively you could use multiple text files and mp3 files to achieve a similar result.

-Accuracy has improved tremendously with the latest updates to the AI tooling used.
-Sometimes the first few lines will be off slightly, but will quickly autocorrect.
-If it get's off midway, it autocorrects.
-Sometimes multiple lines get bundled together making large subtitles, but it's not usually an issue.

 How does this compare to Alass for video subtitles?
 - Alass is usually either 100% right once it get's lined up - or way off and unusable.
-In contrast, SubPlz is probably right 95% of the time, but may have a few of the above issues.
+In contrast, SubPlz is probably right 98% but may have a few of the above issues.
 Ideally you'd have both types of subtitle available and could switch from an Alass version to a SubPlz version if need be.
-Alternatively, since SubPlz is consistent, you could just default to always using it, if you find it to be "good enough"
+Alternatively, since SubPlz is consistent, you could just default to always using it, if you find it to be "good enough".
+[See Generating All Subtitle Algorithms in Batch](#Generating-All-Subtitle-Algorithms-in-Batch)

 Support for this tool can be found [on KanjiEater's thread](https://discord.com/channels/617136488840429598/1076966013268148314)  [on The Moe Way Discord](https://learnjapanese.moe/join/)